andrea993/LuenbergerPLL/README.md

 $$ s \leftarrow \frac{\omega}{\tan(\omega \Delta T/2)}\cdot\frac{z-1}{z+1} $$

 Where $\Delta T$ is the sampling time of the digital system.
-The prewarping allows the transfer function of the digital filter to match the one of the anolog filter at the central freqeuncy $f_0$.
+The prewarping allows the transfer function of the digital filter to match the one of the analog filter at the central frequency $f_0$.

 In the matrix state space representation, this transform becomes: